 - 18.14.
-The SSF undertakes a Risk Assessment for each Activity they operate on a bi-annual basis and these are completed in consultation with the SSF Department Manager and, where necessary, the Safeguarding Lead and Health and Safety Manager. - 18.15.
+The SF undertakes a Risk Assessment for each Activity they operate on a bi-annual basis and these are completed in consultation with the SF Department Manager and, where necessary, the Safeguarding Lead and Health and Safety Manager. - 18.15.
 All children and young people are encouraged to wear appropriate shoes and protective equipment as appropriate to the sports activity.
-Coaches are required to adapt the sessions should there be participants who are unable to wear the required....
+Coaches are required to adapt the sessions should there be participants who are unable to wear the required clothing and equipment.